We sent Chandrika on a once-in-a-lifetime Ladakh trip. She came back to tell us how everyone can make it happen.

 Day 7 – Depart from Leh

 This is a day of no activity since you have to catch a flight out of Leh back to Delhi.
-Depending on what time your flight is, you may be able to squeeze in a couple of hours in the morning to visit the local market or the village if you want, for a final glimpse of life in Ladakh!
+Depending on your flight time, you may be able to squeeze in a couple of hours in the morning to visit the local market or the village if you want, for a final glimpse of life in Ladakh!

-Ladakh is vast and a one week trip may not entirely do justice to its beauty.
+Ladakh is vast and a one-week trip may not entirely do justice to its beauty.
 But if this is all the time you have, this itinerary is a good place to start planning your trip.
-For a curated, personalized itinerary, connect with India Someday and Unplugged Life for an unparalleled experience of Ladakh.

 Read the author’s honest review of both companies.